datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 > Example from a course on interactive data visualization using leaflet

 >- Chapter 1 - Using in-built functions to select columns and rows
+>  * Lesson 1.1 - Why need efficient Pnadas code and how to measure efficiancy
+     * A learning objective: Understand the motivation for writting efficient Pandas code and measure the efficiancy in terms of time using the `%timeit` function
->  * Lesson 1.1 - Locate targeted rows
+>  * Lesson 1.2 - Locate targeted rows using the `.iloc` function
 >    * A learning objective:  Locate and select columns of a DataFrame with specific
 >  characteristics
->  * Lesson 1.2 - Locate targeted rows
+>  * Lesson 1.3 - Locate and select columns of a DataFrame with specific
+>  characteristics using the `.loc` function compared to `df[df.column == ‘attribute’]`
 >    * A learning objective:  Locate and select rows of a DataFrame based on index with specific characteristics
->  * Lesson 1.3 - Select random rows or columns
+>  * Lesson 1.4 - Select random rows or columns
 >    * A learning objective:  Select random rows or columns randomly (or with weights) using pandas in-built functions

 >- Chapter 2 - Join DataFrames using concatenate, join and merge
->  * Lesson 2.1 - Concatenate DataFrames
+>  * Lesson 2.1 - Concatenate DataFrames using the `.concat` function
 >    * A learning objective:  Stack DataFrames using the concatenate  function and understand how to tune the parameters to deal with the axis and the indices
->  * Lesson 2.2 - Merge DataFrames
+>  * Lesson 2.2 - Merge DataFrames using the `.merge` function
 >    * A learning objective: Merge DataFrames  in a database style using the merge  function and understand how to tune the parameters to deal with the axis and the indices
->  * Lesson 2.3 - Join DataFrames
+>  * Lesson 2.3 - Join DataFrames using the `.join` function
 >    * A learning objective:  Merge DataFrames with different indices in database style using the join function and understand how to tune the parameters to deal with the axis

 >- Chapter 3 - Speed efficiency
->  * Lesson 3.1 -  Looping with iterrows
+>  * Lesson 3.1 -  Looping using the `iterrows` function
 >    * A learning objective:  Perform actions for every row of the DataFrame using the  iterrows function to improve the speed of iterating a DataFrame's rows compared to crude looping
->  * Lesson 3.2 - Looping with apply
+>  * Lesson 3.2 - Looping using the `apply` function
 >    * A learning objective: Apply functions to a targeted columns set of a
     DataFrame by using the apply function, which will speed up the operations
 >  * Lesson 3.3 - Vectorization over Pandas series